SAIGE-QTL

 - Added

-option for using log of total read counts per cell as an offset - Enhanced installation process using pixi
+--offsetColoption for using log of total read counts per cell as an offset - Enhanced installation process using pixi

 - See Installation logs for complete bug fixes and updates